harisushehu/Hausa-deep-sentiment-analysis/README.md

 ### Plotting
 - **plot.py:** Generates bar plots illustrating accuracy, precision, recall, and F1-scores for each of the proposed methods.
+- **word_cloud.py:** Generates word clouds of the positive, negative, and neutral datasets.

 ## Usage